 The first hat I purchased was at an antique store in my hometown of Wichita, Kansas.
 I was in middle school and the hat was a faux leopard number, probably from the 1940s, with the labels Innes and Leslie James.

 As my vintage hat collection continued to grow, I purchased many more vintage hats with these two labels.
-It was obvious that Leslie James was one of the preferred milliners at Innes but in the pre-internet era there wasn’t a very good way of finding any more information about the label.
+It was evident that Leslie James was one of the preferred milliners at Innes.
+In the pre-internet era, however, there wasn’t a good way of finding any more information about the label.

 Fast forward to today and my thriving vintage fashion company.
 When a client from my hometown sent me a consignment of fabulous hats featuring none other than Leslie James it was finally time to unravel this mystery.

 Even using Google the search was slow going.
 It was obvious that Leslie James had been a very prominent milliner through at least the early seventies based on the hat styles I had seen over my years of collecting.
 But there was very little information online about her, just sales listings for her vintage hats.

 I eventually stumbled upon a page written by Bud Toye about his grandfather James Druce.
 Suddenly the mystery was revealed.
 Leslie James wasn’t a woman at all.
 Not only wasn’t Leslie James a women, she was two men – James Druce and Leslie Masters who combined their names to make the Leslie James brand.

 From my research, Leslie Masters moved from Salt Lake City to Los Angeles as a young man and by the early 1930s was designing hats for movie studios.
 I found an article on Hollywood hats that quotes Leslie Masters and references his work.